RaflyLesmana3003/instagram-scaper/README.md

-# Osintgram 🔎📸
+# Osintgram CSV VERSION
-THIS REPO ONLY UPDATE VERSION OF Osintgram.
+THIS REPO ONLY UPDATE VERSION OF [Osintgram](https://github.com/Datalux/Osintgrami).
 OUTPUT WILL BE CSV NOT TXT OR JSON ONLY.

 [![version-1.3](https://img.shields.io/badge/version-1.3-green)](https://github.com/Datalux/Osintgram/releases/tag/1.3)